vivekKodira/github-issue-graph/README.md

 # GitHub Issue Graph

-I built this React application to help me visualize GitHub repository issues and pull requests through interactive charts and graphs.
+I built this React application using [Cursor](https://www.cursor.com/) to help me visualize GitHub repository issues and pull requests through interactive charts and graphs.
 It helps me understand my team's progress, performance patterns, and code review behaviors.
 I use it to track sprint velocity, analyze workload distribution, and identify trends in our development process.

 ## Features